overshard/timestrap/docs/development/gulp.md

 ### `gulp test`

-A simple alias for Django's `python manage.py test` command.
+A alias for Django's `python manage.py test` command.
+If you wish to run a specific test you can do so with `--test` as in `--test core.tests.tests_login.LoginTestCase`.
+You can also disable headless mode of see what's going on during the tests with `--head`.

 ### `gulp coverage`